heptarch/heptarch.github.io/drafts/demon.md

 *1869.* In the Beethoven Rooms of 76 Harley
-Street, Professor Carey Foster anxiously regards the bluestockings who have assembled to learn about thermodynamics.
+Street, Professor Carey Foster anxiously regards the bluestockings who have assembled to learn thermodynamics.
 Ludwig van glowers at him from the wall.
-"Heat"---he pauses, steadies himself, and tries to speak over the disapproval of the portrait---"heat, ladies, is not merely those sensible properties of a teapot or a fireplace with which we are all familiar, and therefore strike us as too commonplace to explain.
+"Heat"---he pauses, steadies himself, and tries to speak over the disapproval of the portrait---"heat, ladies, is not merely those sensible properties of a teapot or a fireplace with which we are all familiar, and therefore strike us as too commonplace to merit discussion.
 Heat lives in the realm of measurable phenomena; its very sensibility is evidence of its effects.
 If measurable, it must admit of precise determination.
 In these lectures, we will learn the means by which these